Frequently Asked Questions

-- Donate – While MPA Society receives operational funding from government, community donations allow us the opportunity to enhance the opportunities for our Members to broaden their experiences.
+- Donate – While MPA Society receives operational funding from government, community donations allow us to enhance the opportunities for our Members and broaden their experiences.
 We gratefully accept donations in the form of:

 - cash (cheque, online credit card)